patel-tirth/mongo-express-rest-api/README.md

 1) The ```customer``` should exist in customer document.
 2) Inventory id / ids specified in ```inventoryRequired``` should exist in the inventory document.
 3) The specified inventory ids should have a ```total_available``` count of greater than 0 to schedule a repair.
 If scheduled date is not provided,  default scheduled date is current time + 1 day.
+Default ```isComplete``` is false.
 After properly scheduling the repair, corresponding customer document will be updated with this ```repairs```.
 A customer can have multiple repairs scheduled.
 The corresponding inventory items will also be updated with ```repair_scheduled``` denoting that the item is scheduled for a repair.
 Also, the total available count of inventory item/items required for this repair will be decremented by 1.